moniquejb/pig-latin-translator/README.md

 [![Banner](https://i.postimg.cc/mZt56PJ7/Git-banner-template-01.jpg)](https://postimg.cc/Thv0K3RP)

 # Pig Latin Translator
-The [Pig Latin Translator](https://moniquejb.github.io/pig-latin-translator/) was the first website I ever built- so go easy on me, it's far from perfect! :sweat_smile: Even with it's imperfections, I learnt a lot about coding at that part of my journey through this project.
+The [Pig Latin Translator](https://moniquejb.github.io/pig-latin-translator/) was the first website I ever built (2021)- so go easy on me, it's far from perfect! :sweat_smile: Even with it's imperfections, I learnt a lot about coding at that part of my journey through this project.
 It was the point where, after having studied for quite some time already, it finally clicked for me how HTML, CSS and JavaScript came together to form a functioning website.

 ## Technologies